Vietnam.vn - Nền tảng quảng bá Việt Nam

 Children need to be alert when participating in online activities and when searching for information on the Internet.
 (Illustration: KT)

-Children need to ask for and get the consent of their parents and caregivers before connecting with strangers online.
+Children need to ask for the opinion and consent of their parents and caregivers before connecting with strangers online.
 Share with their parents, caregivers or teachers about the relationships, difficulties and troubles they encounter online.
 In particular, children need to be brave enough to report and denounce to the authorities when they encounter or discover acts of child abuse, risks to children online, and harmful content for children.

 Source: https://thoidai.com.vn/tre-em-hoc-cach-tu-bao-ve-minh-tren-moi-truong-mang-210171.html